How To Hop On The Tie Dye Trend Using Stuff Already In Your Cupboards

 Now, this is where a bit of creativity is needed.
 There are various ways you can tie your shirt to create different patterns.
 Using your rubber bands, you can go for a whirl, striped or even a crumpled look.

-You may want a bit of a visual aid by this point and luckily there are various tying guides on Youtube.
+You may want a bit of a visual aid for this bit and luckily there are various tying guides on Youtube.
 Vlogger Emily Elizabeth created some super swirl patterns (with some difficulty) in her how-to video.
 But there are simpler patterns to try, too.

 This time you'll need your makeshift squeezy bottles and some dye.
 Now, you can use traditional artificial colouring designed for tie dying but the likelihood of everyone having that to hand is slim.
 If you've also been baking during quarantine, you may have some food colouring to hand — this works perfectly for tie-dye.